Banks: You don’t need to deploy fraud detection tools on-premise anymore

-It might seem like ‘the cloud’ has well and truly established itself as the de facto deployment choice.
+It might seem like ‘the cloud’ has well and truly established itself as the de facto deployment choice of fraud protection for banks.
 However, the market for cloud computing is still expected to grow – a lot – in the coming years (from $371.4 billion in 2020 to $832.1 billion in 2025).

 How can this much growth still be possible for a fairly mature market?
 One explanation is many highly regulated or security-conscious industries have held back from fully embracing cloud deployment for their core systems.
-But this is changing, albeit gradually.
+But the standards of fraud protection for banks are changing, albeit gradually.

-In the Gartner® report ‘Buyer’s Guide for Fraud Detection in Banking’, which is available as a complimentary download from the Netacea website throughout October, we believe risk management leaders within banking who are on the market for fraud detection tools are advised to evaluate all deployment models with an open mind by assessing which aligns most strongly with organizational infrastructure strategy and which is best-placed to deliver cost-effective business benefits.
+We believe risk management leaders within banking who are on the market for fraud protection tools are advised to evaluate all deployment models with an open mind by assessing which aligns most strongly with organizational infrastructure strategy and which is best-placed to deliver cost-effective business benefits.

-Why have banks historically deployed their fraud prevention tools on-premise?
+Why have banks historically deployed their fraud protection tools on-premise?

 Also, while cloud adoption has grown over the past decade, many banks originally deployed their fraud detection products over ten years ago.
-At that time, cloud wasn’t a viable deployment option, from both a security and latency perspective.
+At that time, cloud wasn’t a viable type of deployment of fraud protection for banks, from both a security and latency perspective.

 Additionally, banks have wanted to keep their fraud detection tools as close to their critical applications as possible to keep their most critical systems running smoothly – all of which would have been on-premise, going back to the 2010s or earlier.

-Why should banks consider cloud or vendor-hosted fraud detection?
+Why should banks consider cloud of vendor-hosted fraud detection?

 Most banks recognize these benefits and are moving many core applications ‘off-premise’ gradually, gaining confidence to migrate more systems over time.
-There’s also much more expertise available than before to ensure cloud-based projects are well executed with less risk.
+There’s also much more expertise about fraud protection for banks available than before to ensure cloud-based projects are well executed with less risk.

-It seems natural that, as core banking systems are moved into the cloud or the hands of vendors, so too can fraud detection solutions; keeping these tools on-premise no longer delivers latency benefits and can be more costly up-front when considering in-house staff, software licenses and maintaining or adding capacity to physical servers.
+It seems natural that, as core banking systems are moved into the cloud or the hands of vendors, so too can fraud protection tools; keeping these tools on-premise no longer delivers latency benefits and can be more costly up-front when considering in-house staff, software licenses and maintaining or adding capacity to physical servers.

 Weighing up fraud detection deployment options

-The four most common deployment options available to banks considering fraud detection solutions are on-premise, private cloud, public cloud, and vendor-hosted.
+The four most common deployment options for fraud protection for banks are on-premise, private cloud, public cloud, and vendor-hosted.

 On-premise